BVNetwork/InstantArticlesForEpiserver/README.md

     }
 ```
 #####Example NOT using Episerver Find#####
-Swap the mothod GetAllInstantArticlePages with this implementation:
+Swap the method GetAllInstantArticlePages with this implementation:
 ```C#
     public IEnumerable<IInstantArticlePage> GetAllInstantArticlePages()
         {